bmaupin/epub-bibles/README.md

 - Separate files for each chapter to speed loading
 - Uniform line spacing
 - Punctuation fixes
-- Deliberately minimal styling (colours, fonts, margins, etc) to better allow E-readers to apply their own styling
+- Deliberately minimal styling (colours, fonts, margins, etc) to better allow e-readers to apply their own styling

 ## Other free EPUB Bible sources